Background Image for Header:

 - Apply to Potomac State College of WVU.
 If you are currently a Potomac State College student, SKIP THIS STEP and move to Step 4; you do not have to reapply to the college.
 If you are NOT currently a Potomac State College student, complete the Potomac State College application by clicking on this link.
 You will need to Sign Up for an account, Start a New Application, and make sure you select Potomac State College at Keyser Campus, Type of Student: Transfer or Second Degree, whichever is applicable for you, and Program You are Applying for: Nursing (pre-WVU BSN).
 Answer the other questions as applicable to you and complete the entire application.
 Be sure to submit your official high school transcript, college transcripts for all previous work completed, and ACT/SAT scores.
 Transcripts/Scores must be official, may be in paper or electronic format, and must be submitted to the Potomac State Office of Enrollment Services.
 An application must be complete, including all documents, to be considered for admission.

 - Apply to the WVU School of Nursing.
-Complete the WVU School of Nursing application.
-Note: At first, the School of Nursing application will look identical to the Potomac State application, but you will be making different choices in your answers.
-You will need to Sign In, Start a New Application, and make sure you select Potomac State College at Keyser Campus, Type of Student: Internal, Program You are Applying for: Nursing BSN, and Term: Fall 2021.
+PLEASE FOLLOW THESE STEPS CAREFULLY: You will need to Sign In, Start a New Application, and make sure you select Potomac State College at Keyser Campus, Type of Student: Internal, Program You are Applying for: Nursing BSN, and Term: Fall 2024.
 An application must be complete to be considered for admission.
-Note: You are NOT required to submit the supplemental documentation, such as extracurricular activities and honors.